 I’ve been making kombucha for a while now too, and my favourite flavour is blood orange, made with three earl grey teabags and one blood orange tea bag.
 Sometimes I’ll add lemon wedges or chunks of fresh ginger after the fermentation process for different flavouring.
 The kombucha in the pic is brewing with a delicious fragrant lime from my uncle’s tree.
 Sometimes my scobies get a bit out of control, so hit me up if you want a share in the scoby love.

 When I was travelling in Japan back in 2005, my friend gave me a lovely pink and orange bag as a gift, which was a new product at her business, developed by a Swedish designer (if I recall correctly).
-It was basically a resilient reusable eco-bag that we know and love today, but I hadn’t seen one before then.
+It was basically a resilient reusable eco-conscious bag that we know and love today, but I hadn’t seen one before then.
 I carried it with me all the time, over-stuffed, for many years.

 Now I’m a regular bag-lady and often carry bags within bags when I’m out and about, trying to avoid the plastic-bag-carrying walk of shame when reusable bags are forgotten.
 If I end up with plastic bags, I repurpose them as much as I can.